vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/01/156/03_tamu_stotAraH.md

 <details><summary>Jamison Brereton Notes</summary>

 The Pp. reads vidá here, the 2nd pl. act. pf., though vidé or indeed vidáḥ would be equally possible in this sandhi situation.
 Oldenberg says we’re not obliged to read vidé, and the standard tr. follow the Pp. The cross-pāda sandhi -a ṛ- suggested by the Pp is impeccable.
-As Dieter Gunkel points out to me (pc 11/5/15) “’underlying’ /-e ṛ- /, /-a ṛ-/, and /-as ṛ-/ are all transmitted as ←-a ṛ-> in the saṃhitā text.
+As Dieter Gunkel points out to me (pc 11/5/15) “’underlying’ /-e ṛ- /, /-a ṛ-/, and /-as ṛ-/ are all transmitted as ←-a ṛ-&gt; in the saṃhitā text.
 Where the hemistich boundary intervenes, as here, they are also metrically identical, and therefore identical in the restored text.
 I gathered examples of /-a ṛ-/ at hemistich boundary from the first four books and found these: 1.15.12ab, 1.68.4ab, 1.116.23b, 1.152.3cd, 2.35.8ab, 3.14.”
 Nonetheless, against the Pp. I opt for the 3rd sg. mid. vidé, which is common in this phrase (yáthā vidé).

 The standard tr. interpr. pipartana in fairly generic ways: Geldner “ihn heget,” Renou “comblez (le de louanges)” (taking it to √pṝ ‘fill’), Witzel Gotō “den … fördert.”
 In the context of the birth motif found in pāda c as well as in 2c, I take the verb as more precise and idiomatic: the usual ‘carry (to the far shore)’ narrowed to ‘carry to term’ of birth.
 The same sense is found in VI.48.5 (a passage adduced by Geldner) gárbham ṛtásya píprati of Agni’s birth.